National Liberation Front (South Yemen)

-The National Liberation Front (NLF; الجبهة القومية للتحرير), known after the independence of South Yemen as the Unified Nationalist Front Political Organization, or simply as the National Front (NF; الجبهة القومية), was a political party operating in South Yemen and the Federation of South Arabia during the Aden Emergency.
+The National Liberation Front, (Note: NLF, (1965–1967); الجبهة القومية للتحرير) known after the independence of South Yemen as the National Front (Note: NF; الجبهة القومية) from 1967–1975, and from 1975–1978 as the Unified Political Organization of the National Front, was a political party operating in South Yemen and the Federation of South Arabia during the Aden Emergency.
 During the North Yemen Civil War, fighting spilled over into South Yemen as the British attempted to establish an autonomous colony known as the Federation of South Arabia.
 Following the exit of the British armed forces, the NLF seized power from its rival, the Arab nationalist Front for the Liberation of Occupied South Yemen (FLOSY).
 In the aftermath of the Emergency, the NLF renamed itself the National Front and eventually became the main force behind the creation of the Yemeni Socialist Party, which subsequently governed the country as a single-party Marxist–Leninist state.

 History

 Background

-In the late 1950s, Egyptian president Gamal Abdel Nasser's pan-Arabism had spread to the region and threatened Britain and the traditional Emirs of the region's control.
+In the late 1950s, Egyptian president Gamal Abdel Nasser's pan-Arabism had spread to the region and threatened Britain and the traditional Sultans of the region's control.
 In response the British were able to convince the feuding Emirs to merge into the Federation of South Arabia.
-In the federation the Aden Trade Union Congress had a large influence in the new assembly and, to prevent it seizing control of the Federation, the Colony of Aden joined the Federation in 1962 so that Aden's pro-British assembly members could counter the ATUC's influence.
+In the Federation the Aden Trade Union Congress had a large influence in the new assembly and, to prevent it seizing control of the Federation, the Colony of Aden joined the Federation in 1962 so that Aden's pro-British assembly members could counter the ATUC's influence.
 The day after Aden joined the Federation, Muhammad al-Badr of the Yemeni monarchy was overthrown and civil war ensued between Nasser backed Republicans and Royalists backed by the Saudi Arabia and the United Kingdom.
 This conflict spread throughout the region, becoming what the British would term as the Aden Emergency which officially began when a state of emergency was declared in the State of Aden.